About The Arboretum

 Come join The Dawes Arboretum summer day camp staff!
 Located on nearly 2,000 acres in southern Licking County, our camp has some of the most beautiful views in central Ohio.
 Share in the beauty and traditions that make Camp Dawes a special place for children to build memories.

 Be a part of our dynamic team!
 We are currently interviewing for summer camp counselors for our 2018 summer program.
 If you are a positive and enthusiastic leader who is looking to make a difference in a child’s life, all while having fun, submit your resume today!
+The hours are for this position are Monday through Friday, 8 am to 5 pm.

 - Provide direct guidance and supervision to campers ranging in age from 6-14.